New Report Claims Les Moonves Forced Oral Sex On Actress, Putting His $120 Million Severance Package At Risk

 But CNN noted that the allegation could still haunt Moonves, who has been paid $120 million from CBS in what is called a “grantor trust” that has not yet been released to him.
 Though Moonves was pushed out of the network amid a series of claims of sexual misconduct, the network granted the golden parachute in negotiations with Moonves’ lawyers.

-The story noted that a lawyer hired by CBS to investigation the allegations had spoken to Moonves about the incident with Phillips, but he had initially claimed that they he only exposed himself before admitting that they had oral sex, though claimed it was consensual.
+The story noted that a lawyer hired by CBS to investigate the allegations had spoken to Moonves about the incident with Phillips, but he had initially claimed that they he only exposed himself before admitting that they had oral sex, though claimed it was consensual.

 New York Times editor Jim Windolf commented on Twitter that he believed it would be unlikely for Les Moonves to receive the $120 million package after the story revealed his allegedly continued efforts to silence sexual assault victims.